josephRog/CarND-Behavioral-Cloning-P3/writeup_report.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

+Here is a link to my full [github repository.](https://github.com/josephRog/CarND-Behavioral-Cloning-P3)

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh